AqramJR/URTab/README.md

-TO DO list:
-1- try "IndexedDB" for lagger background or put a limit 5MB 2- fix the time does not changing its position after free dragged 3- change the background color & style for the settings popup 5- add a reset to defaults button
-4- add an options page
+# URTab: A Customizable New Tab Page for Brave Browser

+URTab is a Brave browser extension that enhances the new tab experience with customizable animated backgrounds, a live clock, and user-friendly settings.

+## Features

+- Animated backgrounds (images, GIFs, videos)
+- Customizable time display
+- Easy access settings popup

+## TODO List

+- [ ] Try **IndexedDB** for larger background storage or set a limit of 5MB.
+- [ ] Fix the issue where the time does not change position after being freely dragged.
+- [ ] Change the background color and style for the settings popup.
+- [ ] Add a **Reset to Defaults** button to restore original settings.
+- [ ] Implement an **Options Page** for additional customization.